 Chronic fatigue syndrome (CFS) is a chronic, debilitating disorder.
-It affects your brain and multiple parts of your body.
+It affects the brain and multiple parts of the body.
 It causes extreme fatigue and is not relieved by bed rest.
 Physical or mental fatigue often makes the condition worse.
-Symptoms last at least six months and are severe enough to interfere with daily activities.
+Symptoms last at least 6 months and are severe enough to interfere with daily activities.

 There is no specific lab test or clinical sign for CFS.
 No one knows exactly how many people are affected by this illness.
 The Centers for Disease Control and Prevention estimates, that as many as 500,000 people in the United States have a CFS-like condition.

 No one knows what causes CFS.
 For more than a century, doctors have reported seeing illnesses similar to it.
 In the 1860s, Dr. George Beard named the syndrome neurasthenia.
 He thought it was a nervous disorder with weakness and fatigue.